evelynh037/titanic_predict/README.md

 # Titanic Survival Prediction (R & Python)

-This project builds and compares logistic regression models in **R** and **Python** to predict passenger survival on the Titanic dataset.
+This project builds logistic regression models in R and Python to predict passenger survival on the Titanic dataset.
-Both implementations are fully containerized using **Docker**, making them reproducible and easy to run on any machine.
+Both implementations are fully containerized using Docker, making them reproducible and easy to run on any machine.

 ---